kunwarb/DataScience_FinalProject/README.md

 **--out**: Is the name of the directory that the Lucene index will be created in.
 Default: "index"

 **--spotlight_folder**: Is the directory where a runnable DBPedia Spotlight Jar and model are located.
 If the folder does not contain the required files, the contents are automatically downloaded and unpacked to the folder.
-If no folder is specified, then entity-linking with Spotlight is skipped during indexing.
+If no folder is specified, then entity-linking with Spotlight is skipped during indexing. **A copy of the spotlight_folder is available at: /trec_data/team_1/spotlight_server**

 ___
 #### Abstract Indexer (abstract_indexer)